John R. Brinkley: Brinkley's first radio station

 Brinkley spoke for hours on end each day on the radio, primarily promoting his goat gland treatments.
 He variously cajoled, shamed, and appealed to men's (and women's) egos, and to their desire to be more sexually active.
 In between Brinkley's own advertisements, his new station featured a variety of entertainment including military bands, French lessons, astrological forecasts, storytelling and exotica such as native Hawaiian songs, and American roots music including old-time string band, gospel, and early country.

 The advertising boost his radio station gave him was enormous, and Milford benefited as well; Brinkley paid for a new sewage system and sidewalks, installed electricity, built a bandstand and apartments for his patients and employees, as well as a new post office to handle all of his mail.
 He was named an "admiral" in the Kansas Navy and sponsored a hometown baseball team called the Brinkley Goats.

 Eager for better credentials, in 1925 Brinkley traveled to Europe searching for honorary degrees.
 After being rebuffed by several institutes in the United Kingdom, Brinkley found a willing suitor in the University of Pavia in Italy.
 Fishbein and Brinkley's former teacher, Max Thorek, heard about the degree and pressured the Italian government to rescind it.
 Benito Mussolini himself revoked the degree, though Brinkley claimed it until he died.
 Fishbein's interest in putting Brinkley out of business grew and he wrote more articles featuring stories about people who had grown sick or died after seeing Brinkley.
-But JAMA's readership was mostly restricted to doctors, while Brinkley's radio station poured directly into peoples' homes every day.
+But JAMAs readership was mostly restricted to doctors, while Brinkley's radio station poured directly into peoples' homes every day.